 The Fellow will work alongside Academic Programs staff in helping visitors of all ages make authentic and personally relevant connections to art, one another, and the world through close looking, dialogue, and inquiry.
 As an Emerging Museum Education Fellow, you will deepen your gallery teaching practice and gain in-depth experience developing and implementing tours and programs, especially for youth and family audiences.
 The Fellow will also learn about museum education theory and practice through ongoing professional development.

-- Facilitating digital tours and other educational programs (may be online and on-site) for a variety of audiences, including families, adults, university students, and K-12 students.
+- Facilitating digital tours and other educational programs (may be online and on-site) for a variety of audiences, including families, adults, university students, and K–12 students.

 - Working with designated Academic Programs Department staff to propose, develop, and implement a program for intergenerational audiences.